project-allocator/project-allocator/README.md

 Bear in mind that you also need to update the configuration files under `manifests/`, otherwise your changes will get overwritten by a CI/CD run.

 ## Setting up the Microsoft SSO

+Right now, the repositories contain the default Azure ADD application for the Project Allocator.

+This is fine for development purposes, but you will need to setup your own Azure ADD application for production.

 First, head over to Azure AAD's app registrations: https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps